Join our Network

 If you have a personal or organisational interest in child poverty in London, join the 4in10 network (it's free!) to receive information on all our campaigns, events and resources.

-4in10 has moved to Children England.
+4in10 is based at Children England.
 With continued funding from Trust for London and new funding from City Bridge Trust.

 The latest release of child poverty statistics published by the End Child Poverty coalition provide a bleak picture for hundreds of thousands of children in London and show what a particular challenge it is to solve poverty in the Capital.
 Four of the five UK local authoriteis with the worst rates of child poverty are in the capital.
 Tower Hamlets has the highest rate of child poverty of any council, at 43.5%, while Poplar and Limehouse is the parliamentary constituency with London's highest rate of child poverty at 43.7%, and the third highest in the country.
 Read the full blog post.